Struggling to convert your leads into paying customers?

 Since its target market roughly comes under a middle-income group, Mailchimp captures customers by offering a personalized pricing plan.

-Let me briefly explain the company’s sales funnel.
+Let me briefly explain its sales funnel.

 Now, the real bargaining begins at the pricing page.
-Mailchimp permits you to customize your plan according to your contact number.
+Mailchimp allows you to customize your plan according to your contact number.
 This method gives prospects control over their plan, allowing them to save costs by limiting their contacts.

 Mailchimp essentially understands its audience struggles and creates its sales funnel accordingly.